MichaelMar7/MSA2022-Phase2-ProjectV2/README.md

 Read the ```README.md``` file within the folder to open the API.

+However, do note that if you are search for a quote by an anime title or anime character, you have to click on the respective button before searching.
+And the search function for the API can be a bit iffy where you may search for one thing but different thing shows up due to spelling.

 ## Data Science Module

 My assignment for the Data-Science Module is in the ```Data-Science``` Folder.
 The assignment is to use data from a file ```weather-data.csv``` to perform EDA on the data and then model the data to predict the data a month after the data's latest date.
 My note, code and obervations are in the ```Data-Science-Project.ipynb``` file.